 The less interesting aspect:

 So, when will your next laugh be?
-By the way, to have a laugh in Spanish is said to “tener an attack of risa”, so better start early.
+By the way, to have a laugh in Spanish is said to “tener una ataque de risa”, so better start early.

-And if you laugh in Spanish and you want to transcribe it in writing, you should not say “ahahah” but “jajaja” (with the guttural pronunciation of the Spanish jota)!
+And if you laugh in Spanish and you want to transcribe it in writing, you should not say “haha” but “jaja” (with the guttural pronunciation of the Spanish jota)!

 Don’t just put aside audio books in Spanish!
-It is a great way to learn the pronunciation, the rhythm of the phrases, the accentuation, and to be charmed by the musicality of the country of Flamenco!
+In the same way that you can use movies to learn Spanish, audio books are a great way to learn the pronunciation, the rhythm of the phrases, the accentuation, and to be charmed by the musicality of the country of Flamenco!

-There are many websites that offer Spanish audio books as a free download:
+There are many websites that offer Spanish audio books to download for free:

 Now that you know what books to learn to learn Spanish, do not deprive yourself of free sites to learn Spanish to better master the language of Cervantes!
 So, what book will you allow yourself to try to shine in Spanish?